* This one’s for the ladies – School Dads are a different kettle of fish all together *

 - They’ll judge me because I work

-- Acknowledge that these feelings are normal and common.
+- Remember that these feelings are normal and common.
 You are not alone – and the mum beside you that you might be worried about is probably feeling the same way.

 - Treat yourself with the same compassion you are (hopefully) extending to your child.
 You are expecting him/her to enter this new environment every day; to open up, be present, and make friends.
 They’re going through this too, and you can be their model.